 ACCOMMODATION & FACILITIES AT BABYLONSTOREN HOTEL:

 Among Babylonstoren’s communal facilities are two high-class restaurants.
-Babel, which occupies an old cow shed, prides itself on a farm-to-fork approach, guaranteeing tantalisingly fresh cuisine throughout the year.
+Babel, which occupies an old cow shed, prides itself on a farm-to-fork approach, guaranteeing tantalizingly fresh cuisine throughout the year.
 It’s open for breakfast, lunch, and dinner, and patrons are welcome to dine in the courtyard in the shade of plane trees.
-Greenhouse restaurant, nestling amidst oaks, has a more café feel, specialising in tasty treats and a great range of teas, coffees, and garden juices.
+Greenhouse restaurant, nestling amidst oaks, has a more café feel, specializing in tasty treats and a great range of teas, coffees, and garden juices.
 Here too, farm to fork is key.
 The hotel has a cellar as well, conveniently positioned next to a tasting room!
 Guests also enjoy access to the Bakery, for homely cooking and a very convivial atmosphere.
 A farm shop stocks all manner of goodies to purchase for yourself or to take home as souvenirs.
 Keep-fit fans can head to the well-equipped gym for a thorough work-out, while anyone in need of a little pampering can pop to the spa for massages, mani-pedis, wraps, and more.
 The gardens are perfect for a gentle stroll, and they include the hotel’s highly inviting swimming pool!

 ACTIVITIES AT BABYLONSTOREN HOTEL: